 Why Use Bing Ads?

 Despite what you may hear about Bing, the numbers don’t lie-- Bing Ads reach 63 million searchers.
 If you aren’t using Bing Ads, that’s a whole lot of missed opportunity.
-That number of Bing users contribute to the 5.4 billion searches on the Bing Network.
+That number of Bing users contributes to the 5.4 billion searches on the Bing Network.

 If you’re still skeptical about the true power Bing holds, you can rest assured knowing 136 million unique searchers use the Bing Network.
 Based on the facts, it’s clear there are plenty of people out there using Bing to find the answer to what they’re searching for.
-It’s now up to you to take advantage of the new opportunity, and expose your business to a big, new audience.
+It’s now up to you to take advantage of the new opportunity, and expose your business to a new audience.

 How to bridge the gap between Bing Ads and AdWords: